Installation

 [Other Providers] Oracle Linux/AlmaLinux/Rocky Linux/RHEL

-Run the commands below to install Pritunl on any other provider with Oracle Linux 8 or any other RHEL based distribution.
-The Oracle EPEL oracle-epel-release-el8 is only available on Oracle Linux for other distributions use the Fedora EPEL shown below.
+Run the commands below to install Pritunl on any other provider with Oracle Linux 9 or any other RHEL based distribution.

 name=MongoDB Repository